tfpauly/privacy-proxy/draft-private-access-tokens.md

 Any particular CLIENT_GROUP_ID MUST only be used for a maximum of twice the ISSUER_POLICY_WINDOW, in seconds.
 This is the combination of the open and draining states.

+A CLIENT_GROUP_ID SHOULD NOT be reused after it is closed.
+If Mediators need to keep state to ensure that this reuse does not occur, they SHOULD keep such state for at least ten times the ISSUER_POLICY_WINDOW.

 ### Issuer State {#issuer-state}